- Partitioned access: Users, templates, and activity are scoped to a single workspace.

 Endpoint: GET/workspaces

-query parameters.
+Supports page and page_size query parameters.
 Example:

 RBAC and API key best practices